Here’s a look at the life of astronaut Michael Collins.

 Birth place: Rome, Italy

 Birth name: Michael Collins

 Father: James Lawton Collins, a US Army Major General

 Mother: Virginia (Stewart) Collins

-Collins completed two space flights during his career, logging 266 hours in space - 1 hour and 27 minutes of this were extravehicular (space walking)
+Collins completed two space flights during his career, logging 266 hours in space - 1 hour and 27 minutes of this was spacewalking.

 July 18-21, 1966 - Part of the Gemini 10 2-man crew, with John Young.
-The mission lasts 2 days, 22 hours, 46 minutes, and 39 seconds and completes 43 orbits of Earth.
+The mission lasts almost three days and completes 43 orbits of Earth.
 Gemini 10 docks with another ship and Collins becomes the third American to walk in space.

 1969 - Receives the Presidential Medal of Freedom.